 So they behave in many ways like the fibre in our diet that also does not yield glucose that would raise blood sugar.

-Glucose from carbohydrate is in fact our chief source of energy but we get more than enough of it; chronic over-consumption of refined starch is the chief cause of type 2 diabetes, fatty liver disease and obesity.
+Glucose from carbohydrate is in fact our chief source of energy but we get more than enough of it; chronic over-consumption of refined starches and sugar are the chief causes of type 2 diabetes, fatty liver disease and obesity.

 The friendly bugs in the intestines known as the microbiome play an absolutely vital role in weight loss, reducing fat absorption in the gut and controlling inflammation in the body.
 But they can only flourish if fibre and resistant starch reach them in the colon.